The Ultimate Guide to Matrix Multiplication and Ordering

 • Row-vector multiplication, where P is on the left-hand side

-Now, remember that A * B is the same as transpose(B) * transpose(A), and that P changes between a row-vector and a column-vector depending on if it’s on the left or the right.
+Now, remember that A * v is the same as v * transpose(A), because v changes whether it is a row-vector or column-vector based on usage.
 This means that for these two to represent the same calculation, the matrices must be transposed between the top and bottom lines.
 And since swapping the packing order is roughly equivalent to transposing, that means that we can make the top and bottom lines work by changing the packing order.

 This is where the other half of the confusion comes from; historical convention is that DirectX and HLSL codebases tend to use row-vector multiplication, while OpenGL and GLSL codebases tend to use column-vector multiplication.
 This is sometimes expressed online as “DirectX is row-major” and “OpenGL is column-major”, however, there is nothing inherent about this in the graphics APIs or shading languages, just set through years of inertia of sample code and existing codebases.